JayCax/AI-ML-Bitcoin-Trading-Bot/README.md

 # AI-ML-Bitcoin-Trading-Bot
 OSU 467 Capstone Project - AI/ML Bitcoin Trading Bot

-README
-Hello and welcome to the AI/ML Bitcoin Trading Bot Repo
+Hello and welcome to the AI/ML Bitcoin Trading Bot Repo and README

 # How to create the requirements file: